What Does the HR Department Do?

 - Records Management: Employee personnel and medical files

-- Compliance: Ensuring the organization is following all federal and state regulations with regards to the employees
+- HR Compliance: Ensuring the organization is following all federal and state employment regulations

 - Policies: Writing, revising, communicating and enforcing all employee policies

 - Separations: Processing voluntary and involuntary separations

 For an HR Department to play a strategic role in the organization, the executive team needs to look at the HR function as more than a maintenance department of the above-mentioned operations.
 While the day-to-day operations are imperative to a successful department, leaders may consider the following to determine how the HR function may play a more strategic role in their organization:

 - If the time and resources are spent to implement a recruiting program that utilizes the most effective sourcing methods to bring in the right fit for the position and the company, less time and money will be spent on managing poor performance and potentially back-filling this position as a result of an unsuccessful hire.

 - An employee’s first impression of an organization will carry through his/her tenure; an organization’s onboarding and assimilation program plays a significant role in employee morale.